-596 The hazard to aircraft of the volcanic ash is directly related to the mass concentration of the particles present, due to 597 deposits in aircraft engines.
-Although estimates can be made from satellites, information on the optical properties of 598 the ash, which vary with its composition, are also needed which may not be immediately available.
-An alternative 599 approach for in situ sensing is to collect the ash and determine the mass concentration directly.
-One method is to use 600 a vibrating rod method (or "oscillating microbalance"), as also used for supercooled water collection.
-As the mass 601 accreted on the rod increases, its natural oscillation frequency decreases.
-With accurate frequency measurements and 602 knowledge of the collection efficiency, the concentration encountered can be found.
-A radiosonde system for this has been developed (Airey et al, 2017), which combines hardware (phase-locked loop) and software (the Fast Hartley 603 604 Transform) approaches for determining the free oscillation frequency.
-Droplet collection experiments in the Arctic 605 have shown agreement with another vibrating rod system collecting supercooled liquid water (Dexheimer et al, 2013).
-606 In the ash collection mode, adhesive is first applied to the vibrating rod.
-Figure 14 shows the effect of introducing 607 pumice into a region monitored by the optical cloud sensor, also allowing collection by the rod of the oscillating microbalance.
-Clearly, physical collection will require more material than for optical detection, but, as impaction isthe process which presents the hazard to aircraft engines, the application to airspace security is much more direct.
+The hazard to aircraft of the volcanic ash is directly related to the mass concentration of the particles present, due to deposits in aircraft engines.
+Although estimates can be made from satellites, information on the optical properties of the ash, which vary with its composition, are also needed which may not be immediately available.
+An alternative approach for in situ sensing is to collect the ash and determine the mass concentration directly.
+One method is to use a vibrating rod method (or "oscillating microbalance"), as also used for supercooled water collection.
+As the mass accreted on the rod increases, its natural oscillation frequency decreases.
+With accurate frequency measurements and knowledge of the collection efficiency, the concentration encountered can be found.
+A radiosonde system for this has been developed (Airey et al., 2017), which combines hardware (phase-locked loop) and software (the fast Hartley transform) approaches for determining the free oscillation frequency.
+Droplet collection experiments in the Arctic have shown agreement with another vibrating rod system collecting supercooled liquid water (Dexheimer et al., 2019).
+In the ash collection mode, adhesive is first applied to the vibrating rod.
+Figure 14 shows the effect of introducing pumice into a region monitored by the optical cloud sensor, also allowing collection by the rod of the oscillating microbalance.
+Clearly, physical collection will require more material than for optical detection, but, as impaction is the process which presents the hazard to aircraft engines, the application to airspace security is much more direct.